 Recent Public Notice

-TOWN OF ANCRAM PLANNING BOARD NOTICE OF PUBLIC HEARING PLEASE TAKE NOTICE, that the Town of Ancram Planning Board will hold a public hearing on Thursday, September 7th, 2023 at 7:00 p.m.
-PLEASE TAKE FURTHER NOTICE, that the public hearing will be a hybrid public hearing accessible both in-person and …
+TOWN OF ANCRAM ZONING BOARD OF APPEALS NOTICE OF PUBLIC HEARING PLEASE TAKE NOTICE, that the Town of Ancram Zoning Board of Appeals will hold a public hearing on Monday, November 25, 2024 at 7:05PM or shortly thereafter.
+PLEASE TAKE FURTHER NOTICE, the public hearing will be a hybrid public hearing …

 Popular Links